The rent your tenant pays for their first and last month depends on two factors:

 Here are your options for calculating rent:

-Daily basis: For the tenant's first and last months, they pay only for the exact number of days in their rental period – just like a hotel.
-For all other months, they pay the full month’s rent.
+Daily basis: This method calculates rent per day.
+For any partial month (like the tenant's first or last month), they pay only for the exact number of days in their rental period.
+For all full calendar months, they pay the full month’s rent.

-Half-monthly basis: For the tenant's first and last months:
+Half-monthly basis: For the tenant's first and last months, the charge is based on a clear day count:

-- If they stay half a month or less, they pay half that month’s rent.
+If they stay for 14 days or less in that month, they pay half a month’s rent.

-- If they stay more than half a month, they pay the full month’s rent.
+If they stay for 15 days or more in that month, they pay the full month’s rent.

-For all other months, they pay the full month’s rent.
+(For all other full months, they pay the full month's rent.)

 Monthly basis: The tenant always pays the full month’s rent, regardless of their move-in and move-out dates.

-Understanding the different ways of calculating rent helps you confidently set your rental terms.
+Understanding the different ways of calculating rent helps you set your rental terms confidently.
 Our goal is to make managing your listings as clear and straightforward as possible, helping you attract the right tenants for your properties.